 The dream of a quarter acre block has given way to flats, units, townhouses and in recent year’s, apartments.

-As home ownership eludes more and more people, renting is on the increase.
+As property ownership eludes more and more people, renting is on the increase.
 In 2005/06 28.5% of the population lived in rented accommodation.

 Why the shift in focus?

-Supply and demand keeps pushing residential property prices ever upward in our cities often beyond our ability to afford and there are serious limitations not found in share investing.
+Supply and demand keep pushing residential property prices ever upward in our cities often beyond our ability to afford and there are serious limitations not found in share investing.

-Price is the major problem for would-be homeowners and investors alike in purchasing a property in the first place, and the borrowing commitment this entails.
+Price is the major problem for would-be property owners and investors alike in purchasing a property in the first place, and the borrowing commitment this entails.